 While not being restricted to the consideration of artifacts of any particular age, archaeologists have focused their attention largely on the study of prehistorical materials, which is to say materials produced before the advent of written records, roughly from the first appearance of human-made artifacts such as stone tools c.
 3.3 million years before present (ybp); through evidence of habitations, c.
 300,000 ybp; landscape modifications, especially via animal extinctions, c.
 50,000 ybp; evidence of animal domestication, c.
 11,000 ybp; pictographs, c.
 77,000 ybp, to the appearance of writing such as cuneiform tablets, c.
 3,700 BC, and Chinese bone scripts, c.
 3,000 ybp.

 While the literature devoted to historically-recorded time dwarves that devoted to prehistory, the pre-historical period encompasses over 99 percent of human history.
-Almost all our understanding of what humans were like, how they lived, where they lived, and what they accomplished during the overwhelming majority of human history comes from their artifacts ( see Fig. 1) along with data from comparatively small, but no less important, collections of their.
+Almost all our understanding of what humans were like, how they lived, where they lived, and what they accomplished during the overwhelming majority of human history comes from their artifacts ( see Fig. 1) along with data from comparatively small, but no less important, collections of their skeletal remains.
 Since the analysis of these materials has, for the most part, been undertaken in a comparative context which focuses on the documentation of patterns of similarity and difference, an alternative definition of archaeology would be the study of patterns in the products of human activity, especially if human bodies are considered part of this category.
 But how do archaeologists assess and study these patterns and what effect do the decisions researchers make with regard to defining what constitutes a pattern have on the results produced?

 A primary goal of archeological research is to know what was in the minds of the creators of these artifacts.
 What cultural traditions were they working under?
 Where did those traditions come from?
 What constraints were imposed on these artisans by their societies, their cultural histories, and their materials?
 How — and why — did these factors change over time?
 Where and when did ancient artisans transcend local traditions or constraints?
 How did this transcendence come about?
 And, ultimately, what effect did the innate capacity for intellectual and technological innovation have in enabling ancient human cultures to meet the many challenges they faced?
 But the only evidence available for analysis are the artifacts themselves, which are often frustratingly simple in their design — especially when all that is preserved is a fragment — yet, at the same time, intriguingly complex in terms of their material composition, techniques of fabrication, purpose, cultural status, and symbolic value.